tari-project/rfcs/src/Process/TIP-PROC-0006_core_contributor_program.md

 * Who is being nominated
 * Evidence that they meet [the requirements for being a Core Contributor](#requirements), as links and/or testimony
 * **Any corporate entity which is sponsoring their contributions**
-* A date, 10 business days from the date of posting, by which any votes for or against their candidacy must be given
+* A date, 14 days from the date of posting, by which any votes for or against their candidacy must be given

 For example: